yurisuki/osu-install-old/README.md

 But why tho?
 - It takes really long time to install osu! on Linux manually and it's tiring.
 That's why I made this.

-When will script for other distros will be made?
-- Well, I don't have any time to do it, but once I'll have free time I'll do it!

 # Huge thanks to ThePooN!
 He made the low-latency on PulseAudio possible, thank you for that.
 He did all the work, and I just stole it.